patriziosbr/pokedex/README.md

 dowload the project open it in VSC or any other text editor you like

-open new terminal and run:
+open new terminal in the folder project and run:

 ### `npx json-server --watch data/db.json --port 8000`